l0w3/l0w3/README.md

 ## /home/l0w3 👋

 This is my home repository.
 Here you will find the most important projects I am working on or worked on in the past, plus a bit of info about myself.
-Feel free to dive into my repositories if you want to learn more
+Feel free to dive into my repositories if you want to learn more about me :D
 <!--
 **l0w3/l0w3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.